 Every year, human traffickers generate billions of dollars in profits by victimizing millions of people in the United States and around the world.
-Traffickers are estimated to exploit 20.9 million victims, with an estimated 1.5 million victims in North America, the European Union, and other Developed Economies combined.
+Traffickers are estimated to exploit 40.3 million victims, with an estimated 25 million victims in forced labor and 15 million victims in forced marriage.
 Despite growing awareness about this crime, human trafficking continues to go underreported due to its covert nature, misconceptions about its definition, and a lack of awareness about its indicators.
 As governments, first responders, and researchers learn more about human trafficking, more information is gathered about the scope of human trafficking in the United States and worldwide.

 Why Trafficking Exists

 Human trafficking is a market-driven criminal industry that is based on the principles of supply and demand, like drugs or arms trafficking.
 Many factors make children and adults vulnerable to human trafficking.
 However, human trafficking does not exist solely because many people are vulnerable to exploitation.
 Instead, human trafficking is fueled by a demand for cheap labor, services, and for commercial sex.
 Human traffickers are those who employ force, fraud, or coercion to victimize others in their desire to profit from the existing demand.
 To ultimately solve the problem of human trafficking, it is essential to address these demand-driven factors, as well as to alter the overall market incentives of high-profit and low-risk that traffickers currently exploit.

 Labor trafficking and sex trafficking of U.S. citizens and foreign nationals persist and thrive for a number of reasons, including: